-- Members hired before July 1, 1988, may convert accrued sick or leave days into 100% of the required retiree healthcare contribution. - Members hired from July 1, 1988, to June 30, 2001, may convert accrued sick or leave days into 50% of the required retiree healthcare contribution.
+- Members hired from July 1, 1988, may convert accrued sick and leave days into 100% of the required retiree healthcare contributions. - Members hired from July 1, 1988, to June 30, 2001, may convert accrued sick or leave days inton 50% of the required retiree healthcare contribution.

-The conversion rate is two days of unused sick and annual leave days per month for single healthcare coverage and three days of unused sick and annual leave days per month for family healthcare coverage.
+The conversion rate is two days of unused sick and annual leave per month for single healthcare coverage and three days of unused sick and annual leave days per month for family healthcare coverage.